Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 • Proof of registration or certification from the FDA

-(NOTE: FDA Cosmetic registration is voluntary; I didn’t find anything that says you must register with the FDA – although they could require it anyway.)
+(NOTE: FDA Cosmetic registration is only required if you have more than $1 million annual revenue or make high-risk products; I didn’t find anything that says you must register with the FDA – although they could require it anyway.)

 • Plot plan of the facility, drawn to scale, including: